Resources for students

 You’re asking somebody to give their time for free to help you, so considering how you make your approach will dramatically increase your chances of getting a response.

 1. Remember that everybody is very busy and an expert will be more likely to respond if you show that you respect their time.
 Experts are also human beings, be polite and write an email as if you were speaking to them in person.
+If you can find somebody who knows them to introduce you that will make a big difference.

 2. Be clear about what your thesis idea is to give context to your questions, and to show that you are working hard on your project.
 But keep this short and sweet.